 Graduate students may have library materials delivered to the Admissions Office in 202 Rogers Hall.
 One delivery is made each weekday between 8:30 am and 5pm.
-Simply find an item using the library catalog, click the Request button, and follow the instructions.
+Simply find an item using the library catalog, click the Request L&C Item link, and select Graduate Campus as the Pickup Location.
 You may return items by placing them in the book drop located in the York Graduate Center Commons, or by bringing them directly to Watzek Library.

 For individual articles from the Library's periodicals and microform collection, or a chapter from a Watzek book, make a request and a scanned copy will be delivered to you electronically.

-Books, videos and CDs may be placed on reserve for courses at the request of instructors.
-Items on reserve can be checked out at the Watzek Circulation Desk and typically have limited loan periods to ensure access to as many students as possible.
+Instructors may place books, videos and CDs on reserve for courses.
+Items on reserve can be checked out at the Watzek Circulation Desk and have limited loan periods to ensure access to as many students as possible.
 Please be aware that hourly overdue fines apply to reserve items returned late.
 To find out if your class has something on reserve, select Course Reserves from the menu on the left.

 Reference Librarians are available to help you find the information you need:

 Need in-depth help with your research?
 Schedule a research consultation.
 Students may schedule an appointment with a librarian for assistance with any information need.
 This might include help with a research paper or project, or simply learning more about how to use the library.